open-telemetry/opentelemetry-specification/specification/baggage/api.md

 inside the baggage module (it MAY be named `BaggageUtilities`), or on the [`Baggage`](#baggage) class.
 This functionality SHOULD be fully implemented in the API when possible.

+#### Clear Baggage in the Context

+To avoid sending any name/value pairs to an untrusted process, the Baggage API MUST provide a way to remove all baggage entries from a context.

+This functionality can be implemented by having the user set an empty `Baggage` object/struct into the context, or by providing an API that takes a `Context` as input, and returns a new `Context` with no `Baggage` associated.

 ### Propagation